Skip To Content

 If unknown, use (0,0).

-Note that other fields, including A0, A1, A2, B0, B1, and B2, are not required for scanned aerial film workflows if the pixel size is supplied.
+Note that other fields such as Film Fiducials, Distortion Type, and affine parameters are not required for scanned aerial film workflows if the pixel size is supplied.

 Collect the data listed here to eventually build a table populated with parameters listed in the Frames table schema.
 Since some of these parameters may not be known, advice on how to use estimated values is included here.